Genivia/ugrep/README.md

            -b, --byte-offset
                   The offset in bytes of a pattern match is displayed in front of the respective matched line.
-When -u is specified, displays the offset for each pattern matched on the same line.
+When -u or --ungroup is specified, displays the offset for each pattern matched on the same line.
                   Byte offsets are exact for ASCII, UTF-8 and raw binary input.
-Otherwise, the byte offset in the UTF-8 normalized input is displayed.
+                  Otherwise, the offset in the UTF-8-normalized input is displayed.

            --binary-files=TYPE
                   Controls searching and reporting pattern matches in binary files.